isaacblum/412penn.com/house-rules.md

 ✅ Keep the yard clear of toys, chairs, or items that block access.

 **Winter:**
-Guests are responsible for shoveling snow from walkways to maintain safe access.
+Guests are solely responsible for snow and ice removal as needed for safe access.
+The host is not liable for slips, falls, or other injuries caused by snow, ice, or failure to maintain clear walkways.

 ---